pivovarit/quarkus-hazelcast-client-extension/README.md

 #### Configuration using `hazelcast-client.yml`

-In order to configure client using the `hazelcast-client.yml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry:
+In order to configure the client using the `hazelcast-client.yml` file, place the configuration file in the `src/main/resources` directory.

-    quarkus.hazelcast-client.config-source=yaml

 Configuration entries from `hazelcast-client.yml` override all `quarkus.hazelcast-client.*` entries.